v0id-user/tcoder/fly/README.md

 # Fly.io FFmpeg Workers with Redis Orchestration (RWOS)

-TTL-bounded FFmpeg workers orchestrated via Redis.
-Each worker processes multiple jobs before exiting, minimizing Fly API calls and costs.
+Pooled FFmpeg workers orchestrated via Redis.
+Machines are stopped when idle and reused when jobs arrive, minimizing Fly API calls and costs.

 ## Table of Contents